mxa8831/panel_data_generator/readme.md

 ## Notes
 **Note 1:** It may take some times for both appending the data from previous file and generate the excel files, assuming that it will have huge rows.
-For comparison, I have i7 and 16GB of RAM and generating 15MB worth of excel took me 30-45 seconds.
+For comparison, I have intel i7 processor - 16GB of RAM and generating 15MB worth of excel took me 30-45 seconds.

 **Note 2:** I have done optimizing the code using panda's Dataframe and it run so fast for the data processing, but the time really takes when writing to the excel.
 So I believe this is as fast as we can go with `xlsxwriter` engine.